 - Add the wet ingredients to the dry and mix to combine.

-- Toss the blueberries with 1 tbsp of powdered sweetener and pour them into the bottom of the baking dish.
+- Toss the blueberries with 1 tablespoon of powdered sweetener and pour them into the bottom of the baking dish.

 - Top the berries with the cake batter and use a greased spatula to carefully spread the batter over the berries in an even layer.